thiagolvlsantos/rest-storage/README.md

 ```

 ## Rest Handler
-Extend `AbstractRestHandler` to receive all events basec on `entity` type.
+Extend `AbstractRestHandler` to receive all events based on `entity` type.
 You can, as example, implement a service for a given entity based on `file-storage` or using `jpa + hibernate` to save objects.

 ## Endpoints